pmcclay/hc05_baudat/README.md

 Reset cap is handy to start sketch on BT connection.

-(It might be that someone thinks HC-05 modules tollerate 5V just fine and routinely connects them directly to 5V devices, but I wouldn't know anything about such nonsense.
+(It might be that someone thinks HC-05 signal pins tolerate 5V just fine and routinely connects them directly to 5V devices, but I wouldn't know anything about such nonsense.
 That someone probably punts to resistive dividers in "keeper" builds anyhow.)

 ### "the usual" UNO-like boards